• Skip to primary navigation

 • If you prefer to use ground beef instead of sausage you can substitute it.
 Chorizo would also be another great option.

-• We recommend a mild wood chip like hickory, oak or pecan wood chips.
+• We recommend a strong wood chip like hickory, oak or pecan.
 A competition blend would also be great.

 • No smoker?
-Prep grill for indirect heat and grill over indirect at 250 degrees F for 1 1/2 hours until cheese is melted.
+Prep grill for indirect heat and grill over indirect at 250 degrees Fahrenheit for 1 1/2 hours or until cheese is melted.
+Add in a little liquid smoke if you have it on hand.

-• This dip develops a film on it while smoking or as it is cooling.
-Just stir it and it will melt into the dip again.
+• This dip develops a brown film on it while smoking or as it is cooling.
+Just stir it and it will melt into the dip again, incorporating the smoky flavor.

 • If serving it over a period of time at party keep it warm in a Crock Pot.